Author: M.R. James

 This particular story is a little on the long side, but the characters and situations are well developed, even if the ending is a bit expected and a little weak.
 The ruined abbey, the sounds among the trees, and the husband’s selfishness all combine to keep that grade A atmosphere strong and our hearts running at a sprint.

-By the end, we’re ready for a Volume 2, which sadly doesn’t seem to exist.
+By the end, we’re ready for a Volume 2 of The Conception of Terror, which sadly doesn’t seem to exist.
 I’m certainly curious now about finding more M.R.
 James, especially his original stories.
 If these adaptations are true to the spirit of the originals, he has a Shirley Jackson-like flair and a psychological concentration that should make for exceptionally powerful horror stories.
 I now have a new author on the horizon and hope to spend another series of dark and stormy nights discovering the stories he has to tell.

 – Frances Carden